-By car: my advice is to 100% rent a car upon arrival at the airport for the entire duration of your visit and to simple drop it off before your return flight.
+By car: my advice is to 100% rent a car upon arrival at the airport for the entire duration of your visit and to simply drop it off before your return flight.
 Nearly all car rental companies are located at the airport and competition means decent prices, especially out of season.
 Renting a 4WD will come in handy (if the price is right) as it will allow you to drive to the very summit of Mauna Kea, Green Sand Beach and down to the floor of the Waipio Valley.
 If you cannot afford one or if none are available, it’s not the end of the world.

 Keep in mind that aside from the long driving times on the Big Island, road conditions may not allow you to drive at the speeds you’re used to from back home.
 You often find yourself having to either drive at 60-80kph or agonizingly getting stuck behind a slow-moving vehicle on a one-lane road.
 Moreover, the roads near Hilo and Kailua can get congested with traffic during rush hour and weekends (but never gridlocked).

 By bus: there is a bus service on the Big Island which offers an inexpensive way of getting around.
 However, it is more suitable for locals traveling between Kona and Hilo and less for tourists.
 Perhaps backpackers will find it useful.

 Cycling: quite common on the Big Island but due to the vast distances and changes in elevation, this is more a sport rather than a means of getting around.
 Cyclists will find miles of cycling lanes with lots of respect given by drivers.